kango2/pogo/README.md

 # Transcriptome assembly using Trinity

-Trinity assembly for multiple samples can be run as follows. `trinity.filelist` is a four column tab separated file containing
+Trinity assembly for multiple samples can be run as follows. `trinity.filelist` is a five column tab separated file containing:
 1. Unique name of the assembly output (sample identifier)
 2. Sequencing type (SE or PE)
 3. Strandedness of RNAseq (for PE, RF|RF|US, for SE, R|F|US)
 4. Full path to the left (R1) fastq file, comma separated if there are multiple files/lanes
-5. Full path to the right (R2) fastq file, comma separated if there are multiple files/lanes For single end samples (SE) only 4 columns without any trailing whitespace characters are required.
+5. Full path to the right (R2) fastq file, comma separated if there are multiple files/lanes

+For single end samples (SE) only 4 columns without any trailing whitespace characters are required.
 For column 3, specify One of `RF/FR/US` denoting strandedness of the paired end RNAseq data for that sample. `FR` is where `R1` reads are in sense orientation to the RNA and `R2` reads are antisense. `RF` is the opposite where `R1` is antisense and `R2` is sense relative to the RNA. `US` represents unstranded library.
 Similarly `F` `R` and `US` for single end data.
 Example of `trinity.filelist` below: